declarativesystems/ringmaster/doc/worked_example.md

 ## 3. export secret values

-The scripts are expecting some secret values exported from your environment:
+These scripts are expecting some secret values exported from your environment:

 **0130-docker-secret/docker.default.secret_kubectl.yaml**